Dalva de Oliveira: Life and career

-In 1933, while still a teenager, Dalva began working as a singer, touring (together with her mother) with a group led by Antônio Zovetti.
-Thereafter, Dalva spent a year as a regularly featured singer on Rádio Mineira in the state of Minas Gerais.
-Hoping to achieve success on a larger stage, Dalva and her mother moved to Rio de Janeiro.
-At first, Dalva had to work in a factory, while her mother worked as a cleaning woman.
+In 1933, while still a teenager, de Oliveira began working as a singer, touring (together with her mother) with a group led by Antônio Zovetti.
+Thereafter, de Oliveira spent a year as a regularly featured singer on Rádio Mineira in the state of Minas Gerais.
+Hoping to achieve success on a larger stage, de Oliveira and her mother moved to Rio de Janeiro.
+At first, de Oliveira had to work in a factory, while her mother worked as a cleaning woman.
 In 1936, however, she was hired by Rádio Mayrink Veiga, the most powerful broadcaster in Rio at that time.

-Dalva began working with Herivelto Martins and Francisco Sena, whose singing duo Preto e Branco (Black and White) was already popular.
-In 1936, Dalva and Herivelto married.
+De Oliveira began working with Herivelto Martins and Francisco Sena, whose singing duo Preto e Branco (Black and White) was already popular.
+In 1936, de Oliveira and Martins married.
 The three renamed the group Trio de Ouro (Golden Trio).
 The trio performed and recorded together until 1948.
-In 1949, Dalva separated from Herivelto.
+In 1949, de Oliveira separated from Martins.
 The couple's separation and divorce was prolonged, bitter, and public.
 Their dispute and mutual accusations were featured not only in press coverage, but in the lyrics of songs recorded by each of them.
-When she left Herivelto, one part of the public viewed Dalva as a fallen woman; another part, as a rebel and hero.
-Dalva was quoted as saying: "I had everything: a home, husband, children, career, and I left that security in order to gain my freedom, to regain myself as a woman."
+When she left Martins, one part of the public viewed de Oliveira as a fallen woman; another part, as a rebel and hero.
+De Oliveira was quoted as saying: "I had everything: a home, husband, children, career, and I left that security in order to gain my freedom, to regain myself as a woman."
 Author Maria Hupfer wrote of her: "Dalva became the idol of the prostitutes, mistresses, and homosexuals, and was excoriated by housewives and family men."